Evander-Jose/osu-lazer-import-script/README.md

 9. osu! lazer should then open and import your beatmaps.
 Enjoy!
 10. If you want to import more beatmaps again, then simply repeat steps 5 through 9, excluding 7.
 ---
-Note: the script will automatically delete the beatmap packs placed into the folder.
+Notes
 ---
+The script will automatically delete all beatmap packs placed into the folder.

 This script will only work with beatmaps, whose contents entirely consist of `.osz` files.